hackall360/win32.run-another-server/CONTRIBUTING.md

 ## Questions?

 If you need help or want to discuss ideas, feel free to open an issue.
 We appreciate your feedback!

+## Looking for a Place to Start?

+Browse open issues for those labeled `good first issue` or `help wanted`, or propose your own ideas in a new issue.
+Contributions of all kinds help the project grow.